tamirelazar/dynamic_panoramator/README.md

 # dynamic_panoramator
-Course assignment for IMPR course at HUJI.
+Assignment for IMPR course at HUJI.
 Given a video with consistent vertical movement, creates a static perspective-changing panoramic video.

 ### Details